Private policing in the United States: Private Security

 A private police department is not the same as a security company that employs security guards, nor is it the same as a police officer working as a security guard for the purpose of supplemental employment.

 Security companies employ security guards and are contracted to provide security for organizations, businesses, events, etc..
 The specific training requirements, legal authority, and responsibilities of a security guard vary by legal jurisdiction and employer, but their authority and employment qualifications are different from that of a police officer.
 Private security firms patrol industrial facilities, commercial establishments, office buildings, transportation facilities, recreational complexes, shopping districts, residential neighborhoods, military complexes, power plants, and prisons.

 A law enforcement officer engaging in off-duty or supplementary employment as a form of private security is not a private police department.
 Individual police agency policies and procedures vary widely by jurisdiction with regards to: whether or not off-duty security employment is permitted, whether agency equipment (uniforms, vehicles, radios, etc.) may be utilized, and how the officer may exercise their authority when working off-duty.
 Some agencies require approval to perform off-duty security work.
 Certain jurisdictions also maintain established programs that allow private entities to coordinate the hiring of off-duty law enforcement directly through an agency-administered program.
 There are documented instances where peace officers have engaged in moonlighting as private security without official approval from their primary employer.
 Licensed law enforcement officers may be exempt from requiring additional security licensure to be a security guard depending on their local or state laws.

 Non-Typical Public Agencies

+An agency is not inherently "private" only because it belongs to a university, railway system, etc., rather, it is private because it belongs to a non-public entity.

-A law enforcement agency that belongs to a public entity such as a public university system, transportation authority, transit agency, public airport, or public school system is not a private police department because the entity controlling the agency is publicly funded, elected, and/or part of a public government institution.
-For example:
+An agency that belongs to a public entity such as a public university system, transportation authority, transit agency, public airport, or public school system is not a private police department because the entity controlling the agency is publicly funded, elected, and/or part of a public government institution.